Peugeot's CEO prepares to step aside for Dongfeng deal: sources

 PARIS/BEIJING (Reuters) - PSA Peugeot Citroen (PEUP.PA) is interviewing candidates to replace Chief Executive Philippe Varin, after Chinese partner Dongfeng said a deeper alliance under negotiation should be accompanied by management change, sources with knowledge of the matter said.

-Varin himself is leading the hunt for a successor who has the caliber and experience to head a global carmaking alliance - qualities that Dongfeng (0489.HK) has emphasized when discussing a capital tie-up and expanded industrial cooperation, according to the two sources.
+Varin himself is leading the hunt for a successor who has the calibre and experience to head a global carmaking alliance - qualities that Dongfeng (0489.HK) has emphasised when discussing a capital tie-up and expanded industrial cooperation, according to two sources.

+“The request regarding the succession came from Philippe Varin with the agreement of the supervisory board.
+The aim is to ensure the long-term continuation of the strategy Varin is leading,” said a third source close to the matter.

 “I am sorry, I have a plane to catch,” he told reporters.